 - Skagway is predominantly a tourist community, with historical Tlingit influences.
 Downtown buildings have been colorfully restored to reflect the history of the gold rush through the Chilkoot Pass.

 - Skagway Village

 - Piped Water, Piped Sewer, Health Clinic, Refuse Collection, Incinerator, Police, Volunteer Fire, Harbor/Dock, Library, Museum, Schools, Zoning, Recreation Center

-- The Klondike and Alaska Highways provide a connection through British Columbia and the Yukon Territory, Canada, to the lower 48 states or north to Interior Alaska.
+- The Municipality of Skagway is accessible by road via the Klondike Highway, which provides a connection through British Columbia and the Yukon Territory, Canada, to the lower 48 states or north to Interior Alaska.
 Skagway is accessed by air, road, and water services.
-The state owns the 3,550' long by 75' wide paved runway and a seaplane base at the boat harbor, with scheduled air taxis.
-Skagway receives regular state ferry and barge services.
-A breakwater, ferry terminal, cruise ship dock, small boat harbor, boat launch, and boat haul-out are available.
-The White Pass and Yukon Route Company owns two deep draft docks for cargo loading and storage.
-Freight arrives by barge, ferry, and truck.
+The state owns a paved runway and Skagway receives regular state ferry and barge services.
+A breakwater, ferry terminal, small boat harbor, boat launch and boat haul-out are available, as well as three deep-draft docks for cruise and cargo ship berthing, cargo loading and storage.
+Freight arrives by barge, ferry and truck.